 2020 review.
 Whole grains, like quinoa and brown rice, are rich in fiber and antioxidants.

 - Fish.
 Fish offers healthy fats called omega-3 fatty acids.
-Omega-3 fats may lower the risk of some cancers by reducing inflammation, according to a
+Omega-3 fats from fish may lower the risk of some cancers by reducing inflammation, according to a

 Processed meat, overcooked foods, and fried foods may increase your risk of some types of cancer.
 That’s because these foods may contain carcinogens, or compounds that cause cancer.